MARKET SNAPSHOT: U.S. Stocks Poised For Higher Open As Rising Oil Prices Lift Trading Mood

 The Chicago Fed national activity index for May is also out at 8:30 a.m.
 Eastern.
 See MarketWatch's Economic Calendar (http://www.marketwatch.com/economy-politics/calendars/economic).

 In central bank news, San Francisco Fed President John Williams said at a speech in Australia that gradual hikes in interest rates are needed to avoid overheating the U.S. economy (http://www.marketwatch.com/story/feds-williams-says-gradual-rate-hikes-are-needed-for-growth-2017-0).
-Fed governor Jerome Powell will give a speech at the Salzburg Global Seminar in Salzburg, Austria, at 6 a.m.
-Eastern.
+Separately at Salzburg in Austria, Fed governor Jerome Powell said he sees room to ease some banking rules in the U.S (http://www.marketwatch.com/story/feds-powell-reiterates-his-call-for-relaxing-some-banking-regulations-2017-06-26).

+A quarterly mortgage sentiment survey from Fannie Mae showed U.S. lenders are preparing for tougher times ahead and planning to relax lending standards, according to Reuters.

 The dollar traded mixed against other major currencies, while gold stumbled more than 1%.